Services

 blog-image

-22. What’s the difference between electronic and ink card fingerprinting?
+22. What is the difference between electronic fingerprinting and ink card fingerprinting for an FBI background check?

-24. What happens if my fingerprints are rejected?
+24. What happens if my fingerprints are rejected by the FBI?

 If your fingerprints are rejected due to poor quality, you’ll need to be re-fingerprinted and resubmit your application.
 Rejections can happen because of smudges, dry or scarred skin, worn ridges, or errors in the process.
 While this can occur with both ink and digital methods, live scan usually improves accuracy.